 My name is Julie Bernal and I am here to share my story with hopes to raise awareness about my illnesses and to keep people informed about my health.
 I know every case is different, but I hope sharing my story may help others feel less alone as they may also face common heath issues or battles.

-Over the years I have been diagnosed with Recurrent Acute Pancreatitis and Chronic Pancreatitis (CP), Sphincter of Oddi Dysfunction (SOD), Hypoglycemia and a few rare diseases called Periodic Paralysis and Ehlers-Danlos Syndrome (EDS) Type III/Hypermobility.
-EDS is a connective tissue disorder affecting the collagen.
-Also skin, joints, muscles, ligaments, blood vessels and organ problems may be involved.
+Over the years I have been diagnosed with Recurrent Acute Pancreatitis and Chronic Pancreatitis (CP), Sphincter of Oddi Dysfunction (SOD), Hypoglycemia and diabetes, and a few rare diseases called Periodic Paralysis (myopathy/neuromuscular disease affecting muscles and the metabolic system) and Ehlers-Danlos Syndrome (EDS) Type III/Hypermobility (a connective tissue disorder affecting collagen, joints, muscles, skin, blood vessels and many organ systems).
 I have secondary disorders caused from my EDS including Dysautonomia (Autonomic Dysfunction), which also caused Inappropriate Sinus Tachycardia, Atrial Ectopic Tachycardia, Postural Orthostatic Tachycardia Syndrome (POTS), Orthostatic Hypotension and Gastroparesis (Delayed Gastric Emptying).

 2006 was the start of what would later turn into multiple surgeries/procedures, hospitalizations, ER visits and recoveries.
 But it wasn’t really until 2010, when I realized my health was poor and my condition was chronic and serious.
 Before, I had no idea and would have never of guessed I would be diagnosed with the many conditions I have now.
 Due to my connective tissue disorder, I also have a power port to help with hydration and IV treatment, a permanent cardiac pacemaker (placed after having a cardiac ablation to help with heart arrhythmias and low blood pressure) and deal with frequent and many joint hyperextensions and partial dislocations.
 I feel I am continuously learning and discovering more about my health as the years go on, and I have found keeping a blog has been a great way for me to cope and share about my current health issues, and not just my pancreas issues…but all health issues.